ArctosDB/documentation-wiki/_how_to/How-to-Get-the-Most-from-Arctos-Github-Editing.markdown

 ---
-title: How to Get the Most Out of Arctos-Github Editing
+title: How To Get the Most Out of Arctos-Github Editing
 layout: default_toc
 author: Michelle Koo
 date: 2018-05-07